-King Tut® is versatile - working great in both containers and landscapes and is good when planted in ponds, damp soil or with normal moisture.
-If you are going to plant King Tut® in a container by himself I suggest using a container with no drainage holes or plugging existing drainage holes.
-King Tut®, while doing fine in normal moisture, is a water lover and I see no reason not to give him a watery environment if he is planted by himself.
+If you are going to plant him in a container by himself I suggest using a container with no drainage holes or plugging existing drainage holes.
+While doing fine in normal moisture, he is a water lover and I see no reason not to give him a watery environment if he is planted by himself.

-I use a galvanized metal bushel basket as the pot for King Tut®.
-The photo at left is one month after planting a 4.5 inch pot of King Tut®.
+I used a galvanized metal bushel basket as the pot.
+The photo at left is one month after planting a 4.25 inch pot of King Tut®.
 The photo below and to the right shows it in September, four months later.
 As you can see, he grows very fast, easily reaching six feet or more in a single season.
 He's a dramatic plant to add to any garden.

 King Tut® will do best with fertilizer, but doesn't need a lot of feed to perform well.
 He doesn't need to be deadheaded and overall is quite easy to care for.
 He does best in full sun and according to our grass expert isn't a candidate to be overwintered indoors - I keep asking him hoping he'll change his mind, but no luck so far!